Famous puppeteers. Toys for adults. Dreams of Harlequin

 Board of Trustees:

-Khudyakov K.V. - honored artist Russian Federation, full member of the Russian Academy of Arts (RAH), chairman of the Creative Union of Artists of Russia (TSHR)
+Khudyakov K.V. - Honored Artist Russian Federation, full member of the Russian Academy of Arts (RAA), chairman of the Creative Union of Artists of Russia (TSHR)

 Gromova E.M. - gallerist